wjdp/gotdict/_definitions/house-fossoway-of-new-barrel.md

 ---
-title: Fossoway of New Barrel
+title: House Fossoway of New Barrel
+inflections:
+  - Fossoway of New Barrel
+  - New Barrel
+type: house
 ---

  House Fossoway of New Barrel is a house of landed knights from the Reach, sworn to Highgarden.